kyma-project/kyma/resources/ark/README.md

 }
 ```

-- The `CreateResources` Function is called before the backup to install all required test data.
+- The `CreateResources` function is called before the backup to install all required test data.
-- The `TestResources` Function is called after CreateResources to validate if the test data is working like expected.
+- The `TestResources` function is called after the `CreateResources` function to validate if the test data is working like expected.
 After the pipeline did a backup and restore on the cluster the `TestResources` function is called again to validate the restore was working as expected.

-Register the test in the central E2E tests.
+Register the test in the [E2E tests](../../../tests/end-to-end/backup-restore-test).